The process for attorney admissions is diagramed in this flowchart HERE.

 For those attorneys who have been recently admitted, the Northern District of New York welcomes you.
 We have included here a link to Civility in Litigation: a Voluntary Commitment as a reminder of your duties and liberties as an attorney.
 Also be sure to become familiar with the Federal Rules as well as our Local Rules and General Orders for the Northern District of New York.

 Secondly complete the Petition for Admission to Practice.
 Please make sure that it is signed and dated.
-Include a current (within the past six months) original Certificate of Good Standing (See Memo) from the New York State Appellate Division.
+Include a current (within the past six months) original Certificate of Good Standing (refer to Local Rule 83.1(b)) from the New York State Appellate Division.
 If you are not a member of the New York State Bar, please submit a current (within the past six months) original Certificate of Good Standing from another federal court (outside of New York State), or highest court in the state where you regularly practice law.
 If admitted to practice in another federal district court outside of New York State, See N.D.N.Y.
 Local Rule 83.1(b).

 Additionally, complete the Affidavit of Sponsor, the Oath of Admission, the Proposed Order, and an Admission Fee of $226.00 (Checks are payable to: "Clerk, U.S. District Court").
 The Sponsor's Affidavit must be completed by an attorney who is admitted in good standing to practice in the Northern District of New York, and who has personal knowledge of your background and character.
 The sponsor must appear with you for admission.